mariahakinbi/GHC2020_Automated_Session_Signup/README.md

-# GHC2020_Automated_Session_Signup
+# GHC2020 Automated Session Signup
-searches for open sessions for the vGrace Hopper Celebration 2020
+This tool searches for open sessions for the virtual Grace Hopper Celebration 2020.